davidgsd/AllScan/README.md

 	sudo chgrp www-data favorites.ini favorites.ini.bak .
 	# else for HamVOIP set group to http
 	# sudo chgrp http favorites.ini favorites.ini.bak .

-If you keep your favorites.ini file in the allscan directory and see error messages when writing the file from allscan, run the same steps as above but in the /var/www/html/allscan/ folder.

 # Contact
 If you have any questions email chc_media at yahoo dot com.
 Also see [AllScan.info](https://AllScan.info).
 73, NR9V